exercism/docs/building/configlet/lint.md

 - The `"exercises.concept[].concepts"` key is required
 - The `"exercises.concept[].concepts"` value must be a non-empty array of strings if `"exercises.concept[].status"` is not equal to `deprecated`
 - The `"exercises.concept[].concepts"` value must be an empty array if `"exercises.concept[].status"` is equal to `deprecated`
-- The `"exercises.concept[].concepts"` values must be non-empty, non-blank, lowercased strings using kebab-case
+- The `"exercises.concept[].concepts"` values must be kebab-case strings²
 - The `"exercises.concept[].concepts"` values must not have duplicates
 - The `"exercises.concept[].concepts"` values must not be in any other concept exercise's `"concepts"` property
 - The `"exercises.concept[].concepts"` values must match the `"concepts.slug"` property of one of the concepts
 - The `"exercises.concept[].prerequisites"` key is required
 - The `"exercises.concept[].prerequisites"` value must be a non-empty array of strings if `"exercises.concept[].status"` is not equal to `deprecated`, except for exactly one exercise which _is_ allowed to have an empty array as its value
 - The `"exercises.concept[].prerequisites"` value must be an empty array if `"exercises.concept[].status"` is equal to `deprecated`
-- The `"exercises.concept[].prerequisites"` values must be non-empty, non-blank, lowercased strings using kebab-case
+- The `"exercises.concept[].prerequisites"` values must be kebab-case strings²
 - The `"exercises.concept[].prerequisites"` values must not have duplicates
 - The `"exercises.concept[].prerequisites"` values must match any other concept exercise's `"concepts"` property values
 - The `"exercises.concept[].prerequisites"` values must not match any of the values in the exercise's `"exercises.concept[].concepts"` property